daemonburrito/notes/resume.md

 * Python (CPython 2 and 3)
   * Intimate knowledge of WSGI, and applications and frameworks like Flask
 * API Design (as in programming interfaces; architecture)
-* Client-side application design, Elm descendents like React+Redux, as well as ML descendents like Purescript.
+* Client-side application design, Elm descendents like React+Redux, as well as FP/Type-algebraic languages such as Purescript.
 * SQL Design
-* Intimate knowledge of latest browser builds and Web Extenstion API.
+* Intimate knowledge of latest browsers and Web Extenstion API.
 * Electron and React Native

 Systems